CS-433/ml-project-2-genelipids/README.md

-# Predicting lipid distribution in a brain section from spatial gene expression
+# Predicting lipid abundance in a murine brain section from spatial gene expression

 <a id="gif-image">![Animated representation](images/ezgif.com-optimize.gif)</a>

-**Group**:
-**Supervisors**:
+## ML4Science

+**Group**: Lusine Khachatryan, Jules Perrin, Viola Renne
+**Tutors**: Luca Fusar Bassini, Halima Hannah Schede
+**Supervisor**: Gioele La Manno
+**Laboratory**: Laboratory of Brain Development and Biological Data Science, EPFL, Switzerland
-**ML Project
+**ML Project**: ML4Science

 ## Project description
-This project aims to predict the abundance of 202 lipids in a specific brain section using spatial gene expression data.
+This project aims to predict the abundance of 156 lipids in a specific brain section using spatial gene expression data.
 The prediction is based on the expression levels of 500 genes.

 ### Task Overview